zwang695/alexa-skills-list/skills/B01FH84X2K/README.md

 To use the EV Charging skill, try saying...

-* *Alexa, ask JuiceBox for status*
+* *Alexa, ask JuiceBox to get status*

-* *Alexa, get voltage from JuiceBox*
+* *Alexa, tell JuiceBox to start charging my car*

-* *Alexa, ask JuiceBox for energy*
+* *Alexa, ask JuiceBox how many miles were added to my car*

+## About this skill ##
-This skill allows EV drivers to use Amazon Echo family devices to access EV charging statistics from JuiceNet-compatible EV charging devices.
+This skill allows EV drivers to use Amazon Echo family devices to interface with their JuiceNet-compatible EV charging devices.

+## Requirements ##
-In order to use this skill, you need a JuiceNet - compatible EV charging device.
-The list of such devices includes JuiceBox EVSEs and JuicePlug adapters (designed and manufactured by eMotorWerks), Clipper Creek HCS JuiceNet edition, GE WattStation JuiceNet edition, and a growing list of other stations from a variety of manufacturers.
-For more details and a selection of compatible stations, please visit http://www.eMotorWerks.com.
+In order to use this skill, you need to own a JuiceNet-compatible EV charging device.
+This includes: JuiceBox EVSEs and JuicePlug adapters (both designed and manufactured by eMotorWerks), as well as Clipper Creek HCS JuiceNet edition, and a growing list of other charging stations from a variety of manufacturers.
+For more details and a list of compatible stations, please visit eMotorWerks.com.

-About eMotorWerks
+## About eMotorWerks##
-eMotorWerks is a California company specializing on the innovative EV technologies.
-We are very passionate about electric cars and work hard to accelerate adoption of electric vehicles throughout the world by making EV charging more affordable and more sustainable.
+Electric Motor Werks is a California-based company specializing in innovative EV technologies.
+We are very passionate about electric cars and work hard on accelerating their adoption around the world by making EV charging more affordable and sustainable.

+## Disclaimer ##
+This Alexa skill might not be suitable for those under the age of owning a driving permit and not yet able to own an electric vehicle.
+It is also unsuitable for those that do not own a JuiceNet-powered charging device.

 ***